Why are local business SEO packages so important for your small business?

 I’ve had them call me, and I know in great detail how local SEO works on a local level.
 I’ll talk with them and they will tell me things I know to be completely false.
 And when I call them on it they just hang up on me and move on.

-Here Are The Basics Of Good Local Business SEO Packages
+Here Are The Basics For Good SEO Packages

 We’ll focus on Google search because they dominate the search engine activity with about 90% of the market.